 Some of the pins are bigger than others so it's possible to attach crocodile clips to them.
-These are the ones labelled 0, 1, 2, 3V and GND (computers always start counting from zero).
+These are the ones labelled 0,

+1, 2, 3V and GND (computers always start counting from zero).
 If you attach an edge connector board to the device it's possible to plug in wires connected to the other (smaller) pins.

-Each pin on the BBC micro:bit is represented by an object called pinN where N is the pin number.
-So, for example, to do things with the pin labelled with a 0 (zero), use the object called pin0.
+In MicroPython, each pin on the BBC micro:bit is represented by an object called pinN, where N is the number pf the pin.

+For example, to use the pin labelled 0 (zero), you can use the object called pin0 in your script.